(Updated August 2019)

 Image Credits and Captions

 Any submitted photo content on CVCA Central, which is not the property of the contributor, should have permission to be published and provide adequate information to credit the owner of the material.
+Headshots and logos are not permitted for use as featured images on CVCA Central.
 Please provide the full name of the photographer and a link back to their website, social handles, or electronic contact information.

 When submitting complementary photos to CVCA Central, please provide a detailed caption of the contents of the photo including a left-to-right listing of photo subjects full name, title, and organization.
 See example: